Imbasaur/gomoku/README.md

 ## Technology
 * .Net on backend
-* Communication in WebSockets or MQTT (imagine integration with chess clock and interactive board IRL)
+* SignalR and web api to communicate between frontend and backend
 * TBC

 ## Contributing